rockettheme/docs/Docs/joomla/templates/corvus/demo_module_2.md

 ---
-title: Corvus: Recreating the Demo - FP RokSprocket - Showcase
+title: Corvus: Recreating the Demo - RokAjaxSearch
 description: Your Guide to Recreating Elements of the Corvus Theme for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/corvus:Corvus

 ---

-FP RokSprocket - Showcase
+RokAjaxSearch
 -----
 ![][demo]